cronica-it/cronica-it.github.io/website/amintiri/1993-mhancu-mesaj-free-unix-rose93/index.md

 systems market passess through the education of the users, at least in my view of things.

-Free Unix for Romania has also received coverage in the prestigious Communications of the Association for Computing Machinery, in the July 1993 issue, which included an appeal for help by Professor Irina Athanasiu on behalf of Romanian computer scientists.
+„Free Unix for Romania” has also received coverage in the prestigious Communications of the Association for Computing Machinery, in the July 1993 issue, which included an appeal for help by Professor Irina Athanasiu on behalf of Romanian computer scientists.